applicaster/developer.applicaster.com/content/analytics-plugins/Analytic plugin in Android integration application.md

         }
       ]
     ```
     *   In the ‘plugin’ property past the content of the plugin manifest.
+    Remove proguard_rules and dependency_repository_url properties.
     * In the ‘Configuration_json’ you need to configure the json variable, you can find the json variable list in custom_configuration_fields property in plugin manifest.

     For example: